IT Security Management:

 Regular backups ensure that critical data can be restored in case of ransomware attacks or system failures.

-Role of Technology in IT Security Management
+The Role of Artificial Intelligence in IT Security

 Challenges in IT Security Management